-So every once in a while, I think it’s a good thing to grow it out and then cut it short to remember how lucky I am to have that convenience and ability.
+So, every once in a while, I think it’s a good thing to grow my hair out and then cut it short to remember how lucky I am to have that convenience and ability.

 If you can donate your hair for the same reason, go ahead and do so!
 It’s a simple act to extend some sympathy to someone else.

-And, hey, you’ll also save a lot on shampoo for the next few months!
+And, hey, you’ll also save a lot on shampoo for a while!